September 17, 2014

 Amber Jobin creating perfume at Burning Man 2014

 This perfume oil is all about time and place and it is very successfully done.
 I enjoyed every moment of the journey, and loved the cannabis twist.
 Ms. Jobin takes her perfume with her to Burning Man, and shares with her fellow burners as well as making custom fragrances.
 I could see wearing this in the desert, on the Playa.
 It’s not only beautiful, it’s calming and made me feel all languid in colorful skirts.

 Notes: Cannabis, Opoponax, Choya Loban, gourmand honey note, Moroccan Myrrh, Sambac Jasmine, Fossilized Amber, Atlas Cedar, more Choya Loban, and Exotic Woods.

 My sample was obtained from Amber Jobin at Aether Arts.
 It is available in 5.5 ml roller bottle for $58, and 9 ml roller bottle for $109 on the Aether Arts Esty shop.

 Thanks to the generosity of Ms Jobin we have a draw for a 5.5 ml rollerball for readers in the US and worldwide.
 Just let us know if you have a favorite Aether Arts perfume, what appeals to you about this one, and where you live.
 Draw Ends 9/20/14.

-We announce the winners only on site and on our Facebook page, so Like Cafleurebon and use our RSS option…or your dream prize will be just spilled perfume.
+We announce the winners only on site and our Facebook page, so like CaFleureBon and use our RSS option…or your dream prize will just be spilled perfume.